rovitotv/DigitalFreedomWithRaspberryPI/README.md

-# Digital Freedome with Raspberry PI
+# Digital Freedom with Raspberry PI

 This is a guide on how to obtain digital freedom with the Raspberry PI by using inexpensive hardware and free software to take back control of your